 There is a lot more on the internet about intermittent fasting than when I began practicing in 2012.
 It has grown in popularity, so there are likely to be better articles than this one, especially since I never intended to write one when I was researching back then.
 It's starting to be noticed by reputable institutions, such as Harvard.
 Not that reputable, but this article by Healthline covers many health benefits with citations to valid research.

 My schedule for intermittent fasting had varied quite a bit.
-I focused more on not eating for 16 hours than the 8 hour window.
+Back then, I focused more on not eating for 16 hours than the 8 hour window.
 I would go to bed anywhere from 10pm to 3am, which is not great for the circadian rhythm.
 More about circadian rhythms here.
 Until I learned about the following: